 Explore our related content

-Use this table to understand the similarities and key differences between the government COVID-19 business support schemes for job retention and self-employed
+Use this table to understand the different government COVID-19 support schemes for businesses and the self-employed